sclorg/helm-charts/README.md

 $ helm repo index ./
 ```

-Add the index.yaml file to the Pull Request as well.
+Add the updated index.yaml file to the Pull Request.